Skip to main content

 applies.

 3.4.2.1.
-Mean
+OWDelay_HybridType1_Passive_IP_RFC[RFC-to-be]_Seconds_Mean

-all packets with a finite value of one-way delay (undefined delays
+using the conditional distribution of all packets with a finite value

-are excluded) -- a single value, as follows:
+of one-way delay (undefined delays are excluded) -- a single value,

-See section 4.1 of [RFC3393] for details on the conditional
+See Section 4.1 of [RFC3393] for details on the conditional

-distribution to exclude undefined values of delay, and see section 5
+distribution to exclude undefined values of delay, and see Section 5

 of [RFC6703] for background on this analysis choice.

-See section 4.2.2 of [RFC6049] for details on calculating this
+See Section 4.2.2 of [RFC6049] for details on calculating this

-statistic; see also section 4.2.3 of [RFC6049].
+statistic; see also Section 4.2.3 of [RFC6049].

 Mean: The time value of the result is expressed in units of seconds,